reem-shaikh/70DaysOfCode/main/16-01/classdiscussion.md

 3. ES12 OOP advantages

 - we will use the library example (we will use OOP)
 ### Assignment
 the book app
 (convert it to class)
 - do some UI

 ## ToDoList:
-1. complete these lec:
+(7-8pm)
+- revise from fetch ✅

+lecture to complete: (11-1am)
+- jan 9 (1.5hr)  (promises)✅
+- complete lexical scoping ✅

+finish lectures
-- jan 6 (1.5hr)
+- jan 6
-- jan 11 (1.5hr)
+- jan 11
-- jan 9 (1.5hr)  (promises)
+- jan 19 ✅create notes on
+- 8 more

+meet               ✅
+lecture at: 8-10pm ✅

+research on project ideas

+### 15-01 assignment
+- youtube clone
+### 16-01 assignment
 - convert the booklist app to Object oriented (2-3hrs)
 - work on booklist UI
-2. complete closures vs lexical scoping analysis

-- lecture:
-revise API notes
+### 19-01 assignment
+add the option to the popup ✅ 13-01/api8